 Although there isn’t a single solution for how bottlenecks can be avoided, generally speaking, using components that are fully compatible with one another when building a computer is the best way to prevent bottlenecks.
 If you’re in the market for a new system, you should abide by the guideline that the CPU should cost about 20% less than the GPU.
 This generally works, and even while motherboards don’t slow down computers, you shouldn’t get the inexpensive one if you prefer quality or lifespan.

 Many people, especially amateurs, believe that bottlenecks will negatively affect their systems.
-Bottlenecks are never totally eliminated, but they are completely normal.
+Bottlenecks are never totally eliminated, but they are entirely normal.
 Don’t worry if you already own a bottlenecking computer.
 You are not required to purchase a computer system just for this.
 You only need to upgrade your PC in accordance with your needs.
-Bespoke computers allow you to have your system specifically created, which is the best approach to entirely avoid bottlenecks.
+Bespoke computers allow you to have your system specifically created, which is the best approach to avoid bottlenecks.
 Custom computers also have fully upgradeable parts.

-Since the motherboard does not effectively bottleneck the GPU, many builders choose to employ an inexpensive motherboard.
-A cheap motherboard won’t be able to manage everything if the system begins to overclock or heat up.
+Moreover, a cheap motherboard won’t be able to manage everything if the system begins to overclock or heat up.
 In the worst situation, the motherboard was scorched by the current overload.
 On the other hand, putting together a low-cost PC is best done using a budget motherboard.
 At the very least, you’ll need a mid-range motherboard if you want your system to perform well and endure a long time.
 In short, you must have all these factors in your mind while building a system.

 The short answer is yes.
 A motherboard can affect GPU and its performance since the graphics card is connected to it.
 In addition, if you pair a high-end graphics card with a low-tier motherboard, the GPU’s performance will be limited, and it may face bottlenecks.